ahmadrezaM97/notes/notes/Fleeting Notes/GO/Go Error.md

 [[A good technique to handle HTTP error ]]
 [[Nil Error Mistake]]

-### Do not handle an error twice
-logging an error is handling an error.
-Hence, we should either log or return an error.

 ### Please be careful when you wanna ignore error

 In some cases, we may want to ignore an error returned by a function.